George Floyd: Eight sports stars speak about the change of culture and their experiences during the last two years

 "I'm the representative for Black people in snooker and I haven't seen anything being done in my direction.

 "When you talk about on tour and you've got all these different nationalities and races on tour.
-If there's not a Chinese on to give a Chinese a wildcard - get them on tour.
 If there's not a European on tour - give them a wildcard, get them on tour.

 "If there's not an Indian on tour - give them a wildcard get them on tour.
 Is there no Australian - give them a wild card get them on tour.
 South American, American get him on tour.
 Give him a wild card.
 No Black player on tour - ahhh don't worry about that…